[BORG] ACADEMY

 Σ-Parsteel

-Sigma Parsteel (Σ-Parsteel) is a crucial G6 resource needed for high-level activities, primarily upgrading ships, stations, equipment, and acquired through G6 generators, raiding, or refining it from raw resources using specialiazed G6 refineries, and requiring G6 survey ships to mine it.
+Sigma Parsteel (Σ-Parsteel) is a crucial G6 resource needed for high-level activities, primarily upgrading ships, Stations, equipment, and acquired through G6 generators, raiding, or refining it from raw resources using specialiazed G6 refineries, and requiring G6 survey ships to mine it.

 Σ-Tritanium